ChrstphrHll/npc_gen/students/Garan Mirthal.md

 # Garan Mirthal
 ---
 ### Description
-- Halfling Ranger from Aldercrown Empire
+- Halfling Ranger from Kordinia
 - 1st year Exploration student in Jettenia
-- short wavy grey hair that's wild, Pale Gray eyes, and Pale skin
+- short wavy blonde hair that's put up, Pale Gray eyes, and Pale skin
 - Is Neutral and Bashful, and has Friendship as their ideal

 ### Organizations